jennlai95/T2A2_recipe_API/readme.md

 HTTPS request: POST /auth/login
 Example =  POST: localhost:8080/auth/login
 - this allows user to login using their email and password
-- this returns a serialised JWT token used to authenticate other endpoints if successful
+- this returns a serialised JWT token used to authenticate other endpoints if successful, this is then used to authorise as bearer tokens for all other endpoints
 - Error 401 will return if email or password is invalid during login